MuzammilMushtaque/Data-Streaming-Apache-Kafka/README.md

    docker-compose -f docker-compose.yml up -d
    ```

-6. Verify that the containers are running:
+6. Open new terminal, verify that the containers are running:
    ```bash
    docker ps
    ```